MarcusRanger/afkwizard101/README.md

-Here's an improved and detailed README for your project.
-I've included the requirements and known limitations based on the script you shared.

----

 # AFK Wizard101 Battle Assistant

 This is a Python-based automation script designed to assist with battles in **Wizard101**, using OCR (Optical Character Recognition) and AI decision-making.
 The script automatically identifies card names, enemy health, and game status to choose optimal actions during battle.